Traeger-GmbH/release-server/Docs/api/API.md

 <div style="page-break-after: always;">

-## 7. Download of latest version of a specific artifact / product
+## 7. Download the latest version of a specific artifact / product

 Retrieves the latest artifact of a specific product.